-The Office of International Student Services (OISS) located in the Administration Building Room 206 provides services that meet the diverse needs of the La Sierra University international student community and offers programs that foster global perspectives, intercultural awareness, and international goodwill.
-Call (951) 785-2237 or visit lasierra.edu/international.
+The Office of International Student (OISS) located in the Services Administration Building 206 Room provides services that meet the diverse needs of the La Sierra University international student community and offers programs that foster global perspectives, intercultural awareness, international aoodwill.
+(951) 785-2237 or visit lasierra.edu/ international.